Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Summary and Conclusions

 The stellar density distribution of the Milky Way provide clues to its formation and evolutionary history.
 Among the most challenging regions to characterize is the inner Galaxy where there are high levels of crowding and dust extinction.
 Yet, as the oldest component, disentangling its structure reveals crucial insight to the earliest epochs of galaxy evolution, including the role of dark matter \citep{El-Badry2018b,Rix2022,Lucey2025}.

-To address these observational challenges, we use the standard candle nature of RR Lyrae stars to map the structure of the Milky Way with a hierarchical Bayesian Gaussian Mixture Model (GMM).
+To address these observational challenges, we use the standard candle nature of RRL stars to map the structure of the Milky Way with a hierarchical Bayesian GMM.
 This is the first time a GMM has been used to describe the stellar density distribution of the Milky Way, building on the success of this method in characterizing external galaxies including the power laws typically used to describe halos \citep{Cappellari2002,Hogg2013,Miller2021}.
 Crucially, we find the GMM provides the increased flexibility needed to model the inner Galaxy where the bulge, halo and disk all intersect.

-We use a total of 10 Gaussian components to model the Galactic distribution of RRL.
+We use a total of 11 Gaussian components to model the Galactic distribution of RRL.
 All of the components are centered on the Galactic center.
 Five of the components are set to model the inner Galaxy with XY-covariances between 0.1-1.6 kpc and allowing the covariance in the z-direction to differ by a factor of $q$.
 We use a similar setup for the 6 components that model the halo, but with larger covariances (1.5-48 kpc) and allowing the z-axis to be rotated with respect to the Galactic disk.
-This framework yields two key findings about the Galactic distribution of RR Lyrae:
+This framework yields three key findings about the Galactic distribution of RRL:

-\begin{itemize} \item The inner Galaxy is dominated by distinct prolate population with $q=1.31$, consistent with results for the shape of the dark matter distribution in the inner Galaxy \citep{Bowden2016,Posti2019}.
+\begin{itemize} \item The inner Galaxy $(R\lesssim 10~\rm{kpc})$ is dominated by distinct prolate population with $q=1.31$, consistent with results for the shape of the dark matter distribution in the inner Galaxy \citep{Bowden2016,Posti2019}.

 \item The halo distribution is best described by a $r^{-4}$ power-law that flattens within 12 kpc of the Galactic center.

 \item We infer a flattening ($q$=0.70) and halo tilt in the RRL population ($\alpha=18^{\circ}$) consistent with \citet{Han2022} and \citet{Nibauer2025}.
 We note for the first time that the rotated major axis points to the Sagittarius dwarf galaxy.